spcl/knowledge-graph-of-thoughts/containers/README.md

 - [Neo4j](/containers/neo4j/README.md)
 - [Python](/containers/python/README.md)

-If you want to run the dockerized instance of KGoT, please refer to the [KGoT README](/containers/kgot/README.md).
+If you want to run a containerized instance of KGoT, please refer to the [KGoT README](/containers/kgot/README.md).

 ### Rebuilding Images